 Even deaf babies can coo and make gurgling sounds.
 If you’re not sure whether your baby has been tested, contact your hospital to check her records.

-Do deaf babies make sounds?
+Do babies with hearing loss make noises?

 What are the signs of deafness in babies?